PavanKumar1905/Superstore_Dashboard/README.md

 ## Superstore Analysis
   Based on these dashboards we understand that which states, cities, Categories, Sub Categories are  good at sales and bad at sales along with which are producing more profits and  which are producing less profits.
+We also observe the top 10 Customers with high sales, top 10 who involved high profits and top 10 customers with more orders in this analysis.

 ## Project Insights
    The analysis reveals that excessive discounts in certain cities are resulting in negative profits despite strong sales performance.
 Some products are being sold with